 Conversely, you can also create closed captions as an SRT file and upload it with your video.
 However, this can be a time-consuming process.
 You have to not only type out each audible sound, but also write out where in the video it appears as well as note the order of the captions.
 The easiest way to create captions is to use a free subtitle generator like Amara Public or Aegisub.
 You can also write out your captions or subtitles in any text editor, but you will need to make sure that you are using correct formatting.

-The Easiest Way to Generate Captions
+The Easiest Way to Generate Video Closed Captioning

 Covideo provides the easiest way to generate captions for your videos.
 You can use Covideo to create your own screen recordings and webcam videos or upload previously created videos to your Covideo library.
 For any video in your Covideo library, you can automatically generate captions in mere minutes.
 Once Covideo makes your captions, you can edit them to make sure that they’re perfect before you send your video out.